Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 How to prevent Magnesium deficiency

 As with all cannabis deficiencies, prevention is better than cure.
-By the time you see the signs of a Magnesium deficiency your plant may already have been feeling the effects for a month or so.
-Use good quality compost, large containers will contain more grow nutrients than small containers.
-You may wish to include some powdered dolomite limestone mixed into your grow medium.
-This is Magnesium-rich and slowly breaks down releasing Magnesium for the roots to uptake.
+When you see the signs of a Magnesium deficiency, your plant may already have felt the effects for a month or so.
+Use good quality compost; large containers will contain more grow nutrients than small containers.
+You may wish to include some powdered dolomite limestone in your grow medium.
+This is Magnesium-rich and slowly breaks down, releasing Magnesium for the roots to uptake.
 Specialist Calcium/Magnesium-rich nutrients can also be bought in grow shops.

 Calcium deficiency in cannabis